Mark Dickel

-Mark Robert Dickel (born 21 December 1976) is a New Zealand-Australian former professional basketball player and coach.
+Mark Robert Dickel (born 21 December 1976) is a former professional basketball player and coach in New Zealand-Australian.

 Early years

 Dickel attended Logan Park High School in Dunedin, New Zealand.
-In 1993, he joined the Otago Nuggets of the New Zealand National Basketball League and played there until 1996 when he left for college in the United States.
+In 1993, he joined the Otago Nuggets of the New Zealand National Basketball League and played there until 1996, when he left for college in the United States.

-In 1998 off-season, following the conclusion of his sophomore season, Dickel joined the Wellington Saints for the 1998 New Zealand NBL season.
+In 1998, off-season, following the conclusion of his sophomore season, Dickel joined the Wellington Saints for the 1998 New Zealand NBL season.

 College career

-Dickel played college basketball at the University of Nevada, Las Vegas from 1996 to 2000, tying for the team lead in assists his freshman year of 1996–97 and leading the team in that category in his remaining three seasons.
+Dickel played college basketball at the University of Nevada, Las Vegas, from 1996 to 2000, tying for the team lead in assists his freshman year of 1996–97 and leading the team in that category in his remaining three seasons.
 In his senior year of 1999–2000, his 9.0 assists per game led NCAA Division I men's basketball, and he finished his career third on the school's all-time list for total assists.
 In 2000, Dickel was named an Associated Press All-American.

 Professional career

 After going undrafted in the 2000 NBA draft, Dickel returned to New Zealand and joined the North Harbour Kings for the last two games of the 2000 New Zealand NBL season.
 Later that year, he signed with the Victoria Titans for the 2000–01 and 2001–02 NBL seasons.
 In 2002, he re-joined the Wellington Saints for the 2002 New Zealand NBL season.
 Later that year, he signed with Fenerbahçe of Turkey for the 2002–03 season, where he led the league in assists with 5.6 per game.
 He then re-joined the Otago Nuggets for the 2003 NZNBL season.

 In mid-2003, he signed with Telindus Oostende of Belgium for the 2003–04 season.
 In December 2003, he left Oostende.
 In January 2004, he re-joined Fenerbahçe for the rest of the 2003–04 season.

 In mid-2004, he signed with Erdemirspor of Turkey for the 2004–05 season.
 In 24 games, he averaged 19.3ppg, 4.1rpg, and 8.7apg.

 In 2005, he signed a two-year deal with Lokomotiv Rostov of Russia.

 In August 2006, Dickel returned a positive drug test for cannabis use and was suspended by Basketball New Zealand for two matches against Qatar.
 FIBA imposed an additional 10-day suspension, meaning Dickel missed the first three matches of the 2006 FIBA World Championship.
-The suspension subsequently made Lokomotiv terminate the second year of his two-year contract and in September 2006, he signed with WTK Anwil Włocławek of Poland for the 2006–07 season.
+The suspension subsequently made Lokomotiv terminate the second year of his two-year contract, and in September 2006, he signed with WTK Anwil Włocławek of Poland for the 2006–07 season.
 In January 2007, he left Włocławek and signed with Maroussi B.C. of Greece.
 However, after just one game, he was forced to leave after a season-ending back injury.